Have you ever wondered why life is so hard?

 So how do you fix this problem?

 You can read books and articles and “do it yourself.”
-That’s the method that usually works for me.
-That “be strong” thing makes it much less natural for me to seek help directly from others.
+That’s the method that usually works best for me.
+That “be strong” thing makes it much less natural for me to seek help directly from others now.

-If you’d rather have someone else guide you through the process I’d be happy to help you if I can.
+If you’d rather have someone else guide you though?

 So you have lots of options.